 - Goshen College has a pandemic flu plan that identifies steps to be taken in response to suspected or confirmed cases of the flu.
 The plan is under continual review by the Crisis Management Team.
 The college will act appropriately to minimize the impact of suspected and confirmed cases of the flu on students, faculty, staff, campus visitors and our community.

-- Preventive measures (which were taken in 2009) include the installation of hand sanitizers and the distribution of information to promote good health and to prevent the spread of the flu.
+- Preventive measures include the installation of hand sanitizers and the distribution of information to promote good health and to prevent the spread of the flu.

-- During the fall (2012) semester, the college provided four opportunities for students to get a flu shot on campus – and many did so.
-Also, employees were encouraged to seek flu shots from their health providers or from a local pharmacy or clinic.
+- The college provided opportunities for students to get a flu shot on campus – and many chose to do so.
+Employees were also encouraged to seek flu shots from their health providers or from a local pharmacy or clinic.

 - The college has identified campus space and procedures to isolate students with suspected or confirmed cases of flu, who are unable to go home, and to provide them with food, medicine and class work as needed.